How to Express Interest in Something in English

 #7 Consider the Voice Tone & Body Language

 Whether you are interested in something or not can also be understood by your body language.
-For example, when someone shares an idea, a positive nodding of your head may show that you are interested in this and positive about it.
+For example, when someone shares an idea, a positive nodding of your head may show that you are interested in it and positive about it.

 Not only body language but also your voice tone can help you to express interest.
 For example, if you are really excited about something, your voice should reflect that excitement too.
 So, you must consider non-verbal communication as important as verbal one because it’s not always the words that only help you express.
 The nonverbal cues or body language can speak the loudest too.